cetz-package/cetz/src/lib/decorations/path.typ

     close: close)
 })

-/// Draw a sine-wave along a path
+/// Draw a wave along a path using a catmull-rom curve
 ///
 /// The number of phases can be controlled via the `N` or `length` style key,
 /// and the width via `width`.